-Freeze drying raw eggs is an excellent way to keep a lightweight, nutritious, and versatile food item in your prepper pantry for many years in the future.
+Freeze drying raw eggs using a Harvest Right freeze drier is an excellent way to keep a lightweight, nutritious, and versatile food item in your prepper pantry for many years in the future.
 Whether you have over-productive hens, you just like to prepare for emergencies, or you’re gearing up for a backpacking trip, freeze dried raw eggs are an excellent item to have on hand.

 To freeze dry raw eggs first be sure your freeze dryer is in good working order.
 Next, wash your eggs.
 Crack the eggs into a large bowl and beat them until scrambled.
 Pour the raw eggs into freeze drying pans that come with the freeze dryer.
 Follow the prompts on your particular freeze dryer model to cycle the machine through the freezing then drying process.
 The eggs will be properly dried out when the entire pan is room temperature (not cool to the touch) and there are cracks in the top of eggs resembling a cracked sheet cake.
 Freeze dried eggs can be stored in metal cans, Mylar bags or mason jars with an oxygen absorbing packet in the container and rehydrated using equal parts water and freeze dried eggs.

-In this article I will walk you step-by-step through the process of freeze drying raw eggs.
+In this article I will walk you step-by-step through the process of freeze drying raw eggs using a Harvest Right freeze drier.
 Don’t worry!
 It’s not as hard as it may sound, but there are some tips and tricks for freeze drying raw eggs efficiently and safely.
 Freeze dried raw eggs are one of the most versatile survival food items out there, so if you’re serious about getting your prepper pantry in order, read on!

 If you want to watch me freeze dry raw eggs check out this video.